ibm-cloud-docs/vpc/fs_snapshots_manage.md

 {: #fs-snapshots-updatetags-api}
 {: api}

 You can update user tags of a snapshot by using the API.
-Make a `PATCH /shares/{share-id}/snapshots/{snapshot-id}` call and specify the snapshot ID and the tags that you want the snapshot to have.
+Make a `PATCH /shares/{share-id}/snapshots/{snapshot-id}` request and specify the snapshot ID and the tags that you want the snapshot to have.

 ```sh
 curl -X PATCH \